-We have performed a limited review for the accompanying separate statement of financial position of EFG Holding Company (EFG Hermes - Holding Company "previously") (Egyptian Joint Stock Company) as of 31 March, 2024 and the related separate statements of income, comprehensive income, changes in equity and cash flows for the three months then ended, and a summary of significant accounting policies and other explanatory notes.
+We have performed a limited review for the accompanying separate statement of financial position of EFG Holding Company (Egyptian Joint Stock Company) as of 30 June 2024 and the related separate statements of income, comprehensive income, changes in equity and cash flows for the six months then ended, and a summary of significant accounting policies and other explanatory notes.
 The company's management is responsible for the preparation and fair presentation of these interim financial statements in accordance with Egyptian Accounting Standards.
 Our responsibility is to express a conclusion on these interim financial statements based on our limited review.